ddnexus/pagy/playground.md

 # Pagy Playground

-You can showcase, clone and develop a few pagy APPs without the need to setup anything on your side!
+You can showcase, clone and develop a few pagy APPs without the need to set up anything on your side!

 ```sh
 $ bundle exec pagy --help